mobiusml/mobius_on-premise_doc/source/video_keywording.rst

 Video Tagging
 ==============
-The video tagging module has been trained on our large in-house image dataset to provide state-of-the-art keywording results.
+The video tags module has been trained on our large in-house image dataset to provide state-of-the-art results for predictions with our 10000 standard concepts.

 Getting started
 ---------------

-In the following, we show an example of how to do prediction of keywords on videos.
+In the following, we show an example of how to do prediction of our standard concepts on videos.

 First, we need to send the video to the (local) vision server for analysis.
 ::